 Today’s healthy salmon steak recipe requires nothing but simple cooking techniques.
 It’ll take you 40 minutes to make with the least amount of effort and very little cleaning.
+It’s also a dish to help flex your muscles on Men Make Dinner Day (November 1).

 Before we start, here are some interesting facts about salmon.